© 2017 Ixchel Pharma

 Ixchel holds exclusive intellectual property rights to a number of therapeutic drugs.
 These rights include an orphan designation and beneficial formulations for Friedreich’s ataxia and mitochondrial myopathy, IP rights to drugs and formulations in Leber’s hereditary Optic Neuropathy, and IP rights to modulators of the Shc molecule that target the causes of pediatric diabetes and obesity.

 Friedreich’s ataxia (FA) is a serious, crippling neurodegenerative and cardiodegenerative disease that leads to early death.
-This mitochondrial-inherited disease is considered orphan; however, it is also the most prevalent recessive ataxia, affecting 6,000 individuals in North America and 15,000 in Europe.
+This mitochondrial-inherited disease is considered orphan; it is also the most prevalent recessive ataxia, affecting 6,000 individuals in North America and 15,000 in Europe.
 There is no approved therapy for FA in the US or EU, hence there is a great unmet need.